-Collections provide the ability to namespace data within a Couchbase bucket.
-Instead of all documents having to reside in a single shared namespace, collections provide users a built-in capability to group those documents together rather than having to add manual attributes like “type” to a document.
+Let’s take a quick step back: The 7.0 release of Couchbase Server introduces the concept of Scopes and Collections that enable you to namespace data within a Couchbase Bucket.
+Instead of all JSON documents having to reside in a single shared namespace, Scopes and Collections provide you a built-in capability to group documents together rather than having to add manual attributes like

-_default collection.
-And the existing indexes continue to index newer mutations and the queries work as usual.
+_default Collection.
+And existing indexes continue to index newer mutations and all queries work as usual.

-Search service supports index creations on a single source collection as well as on multiple source collections as long as all the collections belong to a single scope.
+The Search Service supports index creations on a single source Collection as well as on multiple source Collections as long as all the Collections belong to a single Scope.

-Let’s delve into this with the help of an example,
+Let’s delve into more details with the help of an example.

-Consider a CRM use case where the customer details are captured in a
+Consider a CRM use case where your customer details are captured in a

-Let’s assume the user name scoped various customers into different scopes based on the geographical regions.
-For example, mapping all the customers from the APAC region to a specific scope named
+Let’s assume that you’ve organized various customers into different Scopes based on the geographical regions.
+For example, mapping all the customers from the Asia Pacific region to a specific Scope named

 apac and so on.

-With collections, indexing and searching data from a single source collection would be the most common and natural use case.
-It works almost similar to the existing bucket based index creation.
-Except that the user has to specify the scope and collection details while creating the index definition.
+With Collections, indexing and searching data from a single source Collection is the most common and natural use case.
+It works similar to the existing Bucket-based index creation process.
+The only difference is that the user has to specify the Scope and Collection details while creating the index definition.

-If the user is indexing the default scope and collection, then the index creation steps look exactly similar to that of the pre-collection days.
+If you’re indexing the default Scope and Collection within a Bucket, then the index creation steps look exactly the same as in the pre-Collection days.

-Once the users enable the non-default scope/collection(s) checkbox, then they should be able to choose the source scope for the documents.
-You may note that the scope dropdown now lists all the available scopes from the chosen bucket (CRM).
+Once you enable the non-default Scope/Collection(s) checkbox, then you can choose the source Scope for the documents (see below).
+You may note that the Scope dropdown now lists all the available Scopes within your chosen Bucket (the CRM, in our example).

 Specifying Type Mappings

-Upon adding a new Type mapping, the user is given an option to specify the source collection as shown below.
+The convention is to specify the type of documents over the Type mappings, and this same type mapping definition pattern continues here too.
+Upon adding a new Type mapping, the user is given an option to specify the source Collection as shown below.

-The user should be able to see all the available collections in the aforementioned scope (emea) as a drop-down list like below.
+The user should be able to see all the available Collections in the aforementioned Scope (e.g.,

-If the collection hosts multiple document types, then the user can specify any number of the interested type mapping names following with the collection name like below.
+If the Collection hosts multiple document types, then you can specify any number of the interested type mapping names followed by the Collection name as shown below.

 The above example would index document types like

-Appropriate partition count for a given amount of data would help to support,
+Using the appropriate partition count for a given amount of data helps support:

-Hence it’s recommended to explore the possibility of overriding the default partition count to a lower value during the cluster sizing.
+As a result, we recommend you explore overriding the default partition count to a lower value during the cluster sizing.

-search reader permissions at the source collection level will be able to access the index.
+search reader permissions at the source Collection level will be able to access the full-text search index.

-Multi-collection indexes help the users to index and search across multiple collections within a single scope from a single index.
-Few multi-collection favorable use cases would be,
+Multi-Collection indexes help your users index and search across multiple Collections within a single Scope – all from a single index.
+A few multi-Collection-favorable use cases include:

-- Users have sliced the data across many collections where each collection or namespace could be either a customer account or the brand of a product etc. (homogeneous data across collections)
+- Users have sliced the data across many Collections where each Collection or namespace could be either a customer account or the brand of a product, etc. (i.e., homogeneous data across Collections).

-- Users have a lot of relatively small-sized collections in their data set due to the logical partitioning of the data. (heterogeneous data across collections)
+- Users have a lot of relatively small-sized Collections in their data set due to the logical partitioning of the data (i.e., heterogeneous data across Collections).

-In all such cases, users may have to create numerous indexes to enable the search on data across numerous collections.
-But it is both a cumbersome and demanding mandate for the users to create and maintain a large number of indexes.
+In all such cases, you might have to create numerous indexes to enable full-text search on data across multiple Collections.
+However, it’s a cumbersome mandate for you to have to create – and maintain – such a large number of indexes.

-Multi-collection indexes are supposed to alleviate the overheads by just letting the user create an umbrella index covering many collections.
-These collections could be containing homogeneous or heterogeneous data.
+Multi-Collection indexes alleviate overhead by just letting you create an umbrella index covering many Collections.
+These Collections can contain homogeneous or heterogeneous data.

 Specifying Type Mappings

-In the below example, we are defining type mappings for indexing heterogeneous data types from different collections like
+In the screenshot below, you can see the definition of type mappings for indexing heterogeneous data types from different Collections like

 customer3.
-It could also be similar data types from various collections like
+You could also use similar data types from various Collections like

-If any of the source collections gets deleted in a multi-collection index, then the index would get deleted too.
-Hence the multi-collection indexes are best suited for collections with similar lifespans.
+If any of the source Collections get deleted in a multi-Collection index, then the index is deleted too(!).

-search reader permissions for all the source collections in the index.
+search reader permissions for all source Collections in order to access a multi-Collection index.

-Single Collection Index – Users could search and retrieve the data from a single collection index in the same way as that of with a bucket based index.
+Single-Collection Index: You can search and retrieve data from a single-Collection index in the same way as you did before with a Bucket-based index.

-Multi-Collection Index – users could search the multi-collection indexes using the same old search requests.
-Since the index now contains data from multiple source collections, it would be useful for the users to know the source collection of their relevant hits.
+Multi-Collection Index: You can search multi-Collection indexes using the same old search requests.
+Since a multi-Collection index contains data from multiple source Collections, it’s useful to know the source Collection of their relevant hits.

-With multi-collection indexes, each hit in the search result would contain information about the collection to which it belongs to.
-This source collection detail is available in the
+With multi-Collection indexes, each hit in the search results contains information about the Collection to which it belongs.
+This source Collection detail is available in the

 Fields section of each hit under the key

-Users can also scope their search requests to only specific collection(s) within the multi-collection index.
-This helps them to narrow down and speed up their searches on a large index.
+You can also narrow your full-text search requests to only specific Collection(s) within the multi-Collection index.
+This focus speeds up your searches on a large index.

 "match_phrase": "exceeding budget"